harikrsna23/harikrsna23/README.md

 ## Skills & Interests

-With expertise in libraries like Pandas, Scikit-Learn, and TensorFlow, proficiency in languages like SQL and Python, and a keen interest in areas like Machine Learning, Artificial Intelligence, and Operations, I bring a multifaceted approach to problem-solving and innovation.
+With expertise in libraries like Pandas, Scikit-Learn, and  proficiency in languages like SQL and Python, and a keen interest in areas like Machine Learning, Artificial Intelligence, and Operations, I bring a multifaceted approach to problem-solving and innovation.

 ## Get in Touch